-The same verification protocols in previous sections of this document could be applied to practices owned or operated by Federal agencies, facilities and landowners.
-However, BMPs tracked on these properties represent a small proportion of our implementation progress overall.
+During the 2-year refinement period for the Nonpoint Source QAPP, the same verification protocols in previous sections of this document will be applied to practices owned or operated by Federal agencies, facilities and landowners.
+This will identify any special situations that warrant additional procedures.
+These procedures are low priority for West Virginia because the BMPs tracked on these properties represent a small proportion of our implementation progress overall.
 The following are the practices we have tracked or are considering adding to our historic BMP inventory.

 The US Fish and Wildlife Service submits a table of BMPs annually to the jurisdictions.
-Through 2015 in West Virginia, Chesapeake Bay-approved BMPs have included the following, all of which are at National Conservation Training Center in Jefferson County:
+So far in West Virginia, Chesapeake Bay approved BMPs have included the following, all of which are at National Conservation Training Center in Jefferson County: